 The first step to building more consumer trust—and thereby more consumer loyalty—is understanding that the buyer’s journey is not a linear path; it’s more of a loop that continues after the buy button, through the post-purchase experience, and then right back to where it started, at the sale.

-In today’s digital world, ecommerce brands are differentiating themselves in new ways that take that full customer lifecycle into account.
+In today’s digital world, ecommerce brands are differentiating themselves in new ways that take the full retail customer lifecycle into account.
 Between clicking “Add to Cart” and interacting with your product, your customers encounter many touchpoints with your brand, presenting you with more opportunities to woo them with positive, relevant experiences.

 More and more companies are realizing that the post-purchase experience is a great place to build trust and drive loyalty.
 Smart brands will curate their buyer’s experience through delivery and beyond to maximize the chance of repeat business and lifelong fans.
 Here are four easy ways to build consumer trust and turn the linear buying path into a continuous loop of customer love:

-Let customers know what to expect.
+Let retail customers know what to expect.

 Of course, one way to avoid a bad post-purchase experience is to prevent any confusion in the first place.
 Surfacing block-letter return policies that can’t be ignored and clear estimated delivery dates (EDD) are easy ways to inform customers while also laying the groundwork for a positive experience down the road.